 - monitoring compliance with these policies, guidelines and regulations.

 The General Counsel is the company’s compliance officer.
 The General Counsel participates in the company’s business operations.
 Taking the scope of the company’s operations into account, compliance operations have not been separated from the company’s business operations.
 The compliance officer reports to the CEO.

 Risk management process

 Solidium’s internal and external risks that may adversely impact the achievement of business objectives are identified and assessed on a regular basis.
 The purpose of risk management is to identify the threats affecting the implementation of strategy and the efficiency and profitability of the company.
 The objective of risk management is to support the achievement of the objectives set in strategy by making sure that the risks taken are proportionate to the company’s risk-bearing capacity and that the continuity of operations has been adequately ensured.

 The company does not have a separate internal supervision and risk management organisation that is independent of the business operations.
-In cooperation with the Chairman of the Board of Directors, the Managing Director and the Investment Directors, the General Counsel organises the monitoring of the company’s operational and financial objectives, makes sure that management information is correct and that external and internal reguLations are followed, and identifies and assesses key risks related to business operations.
+In cooperation with the Chairman of the Board of Directors, the CEO and the Investment Directors, the General Counsel organises the monitoring of the company’s operational and financial objectives, makes sure that management information is correct and that external and internal reguLations are followed, and identifies and assesses key risks related to business operations.

 As a result of the risk management process, Solidium prepares a risk chart and risk monitoring report which are used to determine, assess and classify Solidium’s risks and to monitor the implementation of the required risk management measures.

 According to Solidium’s Articles of Association, the Annual General Meeting must elect one auditor for auditing the company’s accounting, financial statements and corporate governance, and the auditor must be a firm of authorised public accountants certified by the Finland Chamber of Commerce.
 The term of the auditor expires at the end of the Annual General Meeting following the election.